cscorley/triage/paper/sections/01_introduction.md

 for heterogeneous sources is intuitive given that manual triage also requires consideration of several factors.
-However, many of these approaches are location-based, and as such must rely on a feature location technique (FLT) to locate relevant source code entities before a developer can be identified with the mined information.
+However, many of these approaches are location-based, and as such must rely on a feature location technique (FLT) to locate relevant source code entities before identifying a developer with the mined information.
 Hence, their accuracy is heavily influenced by the accuracy of the underlying FLT to locate the correct source code entities.

 In this paper, we propose an activity-based developer identification technique (DIT) that uses changeset topic modeling to determine appropriate developers by